 Roseville is a medium-sized city located in the state of Michigan.
 With a population of 47,637 people and 19 constituent neighborhoods, Roseville is the 33rd largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Roseville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Roseville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Roseville are a mix of both white- and blue-collar jobs.
 Overall, Roseville is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Roseville who work in office and administrative support (16.38%), sales jobs (8.95%), and food service (8.57%).
+There are especially a lot of people living in Roseville who work in office and administrative support (16.46%), sales jobs (8.65%), and food service (8.10%).

-The percentage of people in Roseville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.38% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Roseville is quite a bit lower than the national average among all cities of 21.84%: just 10.79% of people here over 25 have a bachelor's degree or an advanced degree.